By Tim Nash

 Watching the parents of the young players, I hoped they understood the opportunity they have.
 And I really hope they know it won’t last.

 They get to spend time with their daughters, and before they know it their daughters will not be all that excited about spending time with them.
 They will have driver’s licenses, boyfriends, jobs, more intense school commitments, and unfortunately a lot more freedom.

 But for now, the parents get to see how their child interacts with adults, friends, difficult people and authority figures.
 They get to see their daughters handle challenges, success and disappointment.
 How do they handle a loss?
 Do they make excuses, or throw around blame?
-How do they react to a disappointment some devastating enough that they are brought to tears?
+How do they react to a disappointment, some devastating enough that they are brought to tears?
 How do they react to a teammate who is crushed because of a mistake that cost the team a win?
+Ignore her or console her?
 Do they share credit, insist on attention?
-Are they, heaven forbid, a jerk.
+Are they, heaven forbid, a jerk?